 Even for Classic Mode, Deadly Silence is privy to numerous gameplay updates over the very original release.
 The most notable is the inclusion of a 180 degree turn by simultaneously pressing down and the run button, first introduced in Resident Evil 3: Nemesis.
-Furthermore, there is a dedicated button for the character's knife and no longer needs to be carried in the player's inventory; holding down L will have the player character equip it for use.
+Furthermore, there is a dedicated button for the character's knife--holding down L will have the player character equip it for use--and it thusly no longer needs to be carried in the player's inventory.
 Finally, players can also prematurely reload their weapons mid-game by pressing Y (default controls) when aiming, as opposed to doing it in the inventory or waiting until the firearm is out of ammo.

 Master of Knifing